Learn What Federal Agents Do

 Degree you'll need: Bachelor's degree

-Top paying states: District of Columbia, New Jersey, Delaware, California, Alaska
+Top paying states: District of Columbia, New Jersey, New York, California, Illinois

 Federal Law Enforcement Overview